WeTransfer/zip_tricks/README.md

 Spiritual successor to [zipline](https://github.com/fringd/zipline)

 Requires Ruby 2.1+, rubyzip and a couple of other gems (all available to jRuby as well).
-The library is composed of a loose set of modules which are described below.
+The library is composed of a loose set of modules.

+## Usage by example

+Check out the `examples/` directory at the root of the project.
+This will give you a good idea of various use cases the library supports.

 ## BlockDeflate